Oven: Cooking

 Ovens are used as kitchen appliances for roasting and heating.
 Foods normally cooked in this manner include meat, casseroles and baked goods such as bread, cake and other desserts.
 In modern times, the oven is used to cook and heat food in many households around the globe.

 Modern ovens are typically fueled by either natural gas or electricity, with bottle gas models available but not common.
 When an oven is contained in a complete stove, the fuel used for the oven may be the same as or different from the fuel used for the burners on top of the stove.

 Ovens usually can use a variety of methods to cook.
 The most common may be to heat the oven from below.
 This is commonly used for baking and roasting.
 The oven may also be able to heat from the top to provide broiling (US) or grilling (UK/Commonwealth).
 A fan-assisted oven that uses a small fan to circulate the air in the cooking chamber, can be used.
 Both are also known as convection ovens.
 An oven may also provide an integrated rotisserie.

+Oven Thermometers are used to ensure the heat within the oven matches the temperature on the thermometer.

 Ovens also vary in the way that they are controlled.
 The simplest ovens (for example, the AGA cooker) may not have any controls at all; the ovens simply run continuously at various temperatures.
 More conventional ovens have a simple thermostat which turns the oven on and off and selects the temperature at which it will operate.
 Set to the highest setting, this may also enable the broiler element.
 A timer may allow the oven to be turned on and off automatically at pre-set times.
 More sophisticated ovens may have complex, computer-based controls allowing a wide variety of operating modes and special features including the use of a temperature probe to automatically shut the oven off when the food is completely cooked to the desired degree.

 Toaster ovens are essentially small-scale ovens and can be used to cook foods other than just toasting.
 A frontal door is opened, horizontally-oriented bread slices (or other food items) are placed on a rack that has heat elements above and below it, and the door is closed.
 The controls are set and actuated to toast the bread to the desired doneness, whereupon the heat elements are switched off.
 In most cases, the door must be opened manually, though there are also toaster ovens with doors that open automatically.
 Because the bread is horizontal, a toaster oven can be used to cook toast with toppings, like garlic bread, melt sandwiches, or toasted cheese.
 Toaster ovens are generally slower to make toast than pop-up toasters, taking 4–6 minutes as compared to 2–3 minutes.
 In addition to the automatic-toasting settings, toaster ovens typically have settings and temperature controls to allow use of the appliance as a small oven.

 Extra features on toaster ovens can include: